datanav/docs/sesam-dataflow.rst

 .. important::

-  NIs should only reference business entities from the *same* source, the same way FKs in relational databases references primary keys in tables within the *same* database.
+  NIs should only reference business entities from the *same* source, the same way foreign keys in relational databases references primary keys in tables within the *same* database.
   At the :ref:`enrich` step we do not want to make assumptions about how (if at all) data from one particular source relates to data from *other* sources.
   That is done in the :ref:`connect` step.